CrowdStrike/foundry-sample-mitre/README.md

 # Triage with MITRE Attack sample Foundry app

 The Triage with MITRE Attack sample Foundry app is a community-driven, open source project which serves as an example of an app which can be built using CrowdStrike's Foundry ecosystem.
-`foundry-sample-mitre` is not a formal CrowdStrike project and is maintained by the open source developer community.
+`foundry-sample-mitre` is an open source project, not a CrowdStrike product.
+As such, it carries no formal support, expressed or implied.

 This app is one of several App Templates included in Foundry that you can use to jumpstart your development.
 It comes complete with a set of preconfigured capabilities aligned to its business purpose.